Academic Support Unit

 Do I need to book?

 Yes, you need to book in advance.
-We also need an indication of what you would like to discuss, so you can be seen by the most appropriate member of staff.
+Please email us and include your ID number and details of what you would like to discuss.
+This will help us to arrange for the most appropriate member of our team to help you.

 What do I need to bring?